zhuganglie/fhsite/posts/framing-process-in-social-movements.md

 * Sherrill, K. (2010).
 The Framing of Same-Sex Marriage in the United States.
 The Journal of Politics, 72(2), 482-498.
 * Snow, D. A., & Benford, R. D. (1988).
 Ideology, Frame Resonance, and Participant Mobilization.
 International Social Movement Research, 1, 197-217.
 * Lofland, J. (1996).
-The Language of Social Movements.
-University of Califorlia.
+Social Movement Organizations: Guide to Research on Insurgent Realities, Aldine de Gruyter.
 * Gamson, W. A. (1992).
 Talking Politics.
 Cambridge University Press.
 * Goffman, E. (1974).
 Frame analysis: An essay on the organization of experience.
 Harvard University Press.